sbaek21/sbaek21.github.io/_projects/projects-1.md

 - Designed and implemented user interfaces and location-based input features using React and Google Maps API to enhance usability.
 - Streamlined backend-frontend interactions, ensuring efficient data flow and system reliability for renewable energy predictions.
 - Developed a Flask-based backend to integrate Python predictive models with a React frontend, enabling seamless energy source analysis.

+For more information, including the repository and implementation details, visit the project on [GitHub](https://github.com/sbaek21/locationlocationlocation).

 <!--
 ---